 Sight from our eyes lets us see the world around us, objects close and far away.
 Touch from our hands lets us feel the world around us, from how soft something is to how cold something is.
 Hearing with our ears lets us hear soundwaves around use and is useful in knowing if someone is behind us without seeing them.
 With taste from our tongue and smell from our nose we know if food is good or bad.
 The same way we have these body parts that let us experience the world, robots have specific body parts called sensors that let them sense and experience a specific part of the world:

 For example for sight to see the world, a camera with computer vision can be used.
 For hearing, a microphone can translate sound into digital signals the robot can understand, similar to how Siri or Alexa can understand our voices.
+These sensors let the robot perceive the world around them, and understanding what is around a robot is known as perception.
 Lets take a look at some robots and understand just how many sensors they use to understand the world around them:

 - IMU: Inertial measurement unit, to help stay stabalized and straight up